coolbnjmn/CBPhotoPicker/README.md

 ### v0.1.16-0.1.19
 - Fixing pod spec issues

+### v0.1.20
+UPDATE FROM 0.14 to THIS VERSION.
+0.15-0.19 are junk, and do not work because of a failed importing of DZNEmptyDataSet v0.1.21 will include an empty state of my own creation.

 ## In the Pipeline
 - add rotation back in
 - add more customization